Neo-vortex/lua-sandbox/README.md

 ## Library Fusion System

 In this repository, we have implemented a Library Fusion System, which allows you to selectively load specific Lua libraries based on a fusion value.
 The `luaL_openlibs` function has been modified to support this feature.
-Here's an example usage:
+Here's the way it is implemented:

 ```c
 #include "lua.h"